leejoonli/code-every-day/log.md

 ## Thoughts

 Added another section for the calculator app created in C# and updated the languages and frameworks to include C# and Django.

+# Day 220 (11/17/2022)

+## C++

+Practiced in C++.

+## Thoughts

+Practiced integer types, integer modifiers, and fractional numbers.
+Learned more about unsigned and signed variables and how much memory each takes up.
+Fractional numbers need an external library for more accuracy or it seems like it'll only use 7 digits.
+But the default usage is a double and doubles can use up to 15 digits.
+Not sure why.